sigstore/fulcio/docs/certificate-specification.md

 * Specify a Basic Constraints path length constraint to prevent additional CA certificates from being issued beneath the root
 * Specify an Authority Key Identifier.
 If specified, it MUST be the same as the Subject Key Identifier
-* Specify other values in the Subject.
+* Specify other values in the Subject

 ## Intermediate Certificate